jakemcc/jakemccrary.com/source/blog/2025-11-26-developing-tiny-applications-from-any-device.markdown

 All of this can be done from a cellphone.

-[^1]: I don't know if this limitation still exists but when I was initially setting ths up my experiments repo had zero commits.
+[^1]: I don't know if this limitation still exists but when I was initially setting this up my experiments repo had zero commits.
 This caused problems in Codex that were fixed by adding a single commit.